aryansetia/cv-parsing-using-bert/README.md

-# NLPRecruit - A NLP Based CV Parser Using BERT.
+# Talent Insight AI - A NLP Based CV Parser Using BERT.

 # About